 NCEMS serves a predominately rural area with a population of approximately 20,000 inhabiting several small communities.
 Response time to an incident can vary from minutes to over an hour.
 Transport to a hospital can run from 45 minutes to 2 hours.
-We responded to 1486 calls in 2017 (6% increase in calls from 2017).
+We responded to 1486 calls in 2017 (6% increase in calls from 2016).

 Stations are staffed year-round in Yacolt and Fargher Lake.
 The ambulances are staffed with a Paramedic and an EMT.
 Volunteer EMTs may also ride out on the ambulances to help assist the Paramedics.
 During the summer, our two reserve ambulances are staffed at Pine Creek and Cougar.

 During the summer months, an ambulance and a rescue unit are staffed at the Mt.
 St. Helens National Volcanic Monument to handle the increased tourist and wilderness related EMS needs of those visiting or recreating in the area.